Oracle Backend for Microservices and AI

 Toggle Dark/Light/Auto mode Toggle Dark/Light/Auto mode Toggle Dark/Light/Auto mode Back to homepage

-Oracle Backend for Spring Boot and Microservices allows developers to build microservices in Spring Boot and provisions a “backend as a service” with Oracle Database and other infrastructure components that operate on multiple clouds.
-Oracle Backend for Spring Boot and Microservices vastly simplifies the task of building, testing, and operating microservices platforms for reliable, secure, and scalable enterprise applications.
+Oracle Backend for Microservices and AI allows developers to build microservices in Helidon and/or Spring Boot and provisions a “backend as a service” with Oracle Database and other infrastructure components that operate on multiple clouds.
+Oracle Backend for Microservices and AI vastly simplifies the task of building, testing, and operating microservices platforms for reliable, secure, and scalable enterprise applications.

-Oracle Backend for Spring Boot and Microservices Version 1.1.3 is now generally available and suitable for production use.
-This version supports and recommends Spring Boot 3.2.x, Spring 6.1 and Spring Cloud 2023.0.0, with limited backwards compatibility for Spring Boot 2.7.x.
+Oracle Backend for Microservices and AI Version 1.3.0 is now generally available and suitable for production use.
+This version supports and recommends Helidon 4.1.1, Spring Boot 3.3.x, 3.2.x, Spring 6.1 and Spring Cloud 2023.0.x, with limited backwards compatibility for Spring Boot 2.7.x.

-To learn more about deploying and using Oracle Backend for Spring Boot and Microservices, we recommend our CloudBank self-paced, on-demand hands-on lab.
+To learn more about deploying and using Oracle Backend for Microservices and AI, we recommend our CloudBank AI self-paced, on-demand hands-on lab.

-In the CloudBank hands-on lab, you can learn how to:
+In the CloudBank AI hands-on lab, you can learn how to:

-• Install Oracle Backend for Spring Boot and Microservices.
+• Install Oracle Backend for Microservices and AI.

-• Set up a development environment for Spring Boot.
+• Set up a development environment for Helidon and/or Spring Boot.

 • Build Spring Boot microservices from scratch using Spring Web to create Representational State Transfer (REST) services.